 Workspaces

-A Workspace is an area in the Planning domain where you can create a workflowA flow of jobs that executes at specific times, in a specific sequence, and under specific conditions. that contains all your folders, sub-folders, and jobs.
-You can create a blank Workspace and add new folders and jobs, as described in Creating a Workspace, or use existing jobs to create a new Workspace, as described in Creating a Workspace from Existing Jobs.
+A workspace is an area in the Planning domain where you can create a workflow that contains all your folders, sub-folders, and jobs.
+You can create a blank workspace and add new folders and jobs, as described in Creating a Workspace, or load existing or saved jobs into a new workspace, as described in Creating a Workspace from Existing Jobs and Importing a Workspace.

-The following procedures describe how to manage your Workspace:
+The following procedures describe how to manage your workspace:

-This procedure describes how to create a Workspace, which enables you to create and define folders, sub-folders, and jobs.
+This procedure describes how to create a workspace, which enables you to create and define folders, sub-folders, and jobs.

 Begin